 - In the case of small price or rate increases, customers won't be devastated by having to pay more.
 Indeed, inflation makes such increases an expected fact of life. - If your job involves routinely delivering criticism because you're a Quality Assurance specialist, the people who are used to receiving recommendations to improve their work will appreciate the direct approach.
-Some organizations even require direct-approach communications for bad news as a policy because it is more time-efficient.
+Some organizations even require direct-approach communications for bad news as a policy because it is more timeefficient.

-• When you know that the recipient prefers or requires the direct approach: Though the indirect

-When the bad news is not damaging

-- Negative news is relatively minor (e.g., a small price increase). - · Bad news doesn't personally affect the receiver.

-When the receiver may overlook the bad news

-Critical message requires attention (e.g., new policy requirements, legal announcements, changes in service) and should not be overlooked.

-When the organization or receiver prefers directness

-- $\bullet$ Corporate culture favours direct messages even when conveying bad news. - $\bullet \ \ Individuals \ insist \ on \ a \ straightforward \ and \ no-frills \ presentation.$

-When firmness is necessary

-- Messages must demonstrate determination and resolve (e.g., the last in a series of collection letters that seek payment on overdue accounts). - The situation is dire or extremely important and involves someone who has ignored previous requests or appeals.
+When the bad news is not damaging Negative news is relatively minor (e.g., a small price increase).
+Bad news doesn't personally affect the receiver.
+When the receiver may overlook the bad news Critical message requires attention (e.g., new policy requirements, legal announcements, changes in service) and should not be overlooked.
+When the organization or receiver prefers directness Corporate culture favours direct messages even when conveying bad news.
+Individuals insist on a straightforward and no-frills presentation.
+When firmness is necessary Messages must demonstrate determination and resolve (e.g., the last in a series of collection letters that seek payment on overdue accounts).
+The situation is dire or extremely important and involves someone who has ignored previous requests or appeals.